IvanGDR/Installing-K9S-in-macOS-and-connecting-to-Remote-K8S-cluster/README.md

-# Install K9S in MacOS and Connect to Remote K8S Cluster
+# Install K9S in MacOS and Connect to Remote K8S Cluster + kubectl, kubectx and kubens

 Resources: